 For more information, see Rackspace PDR Threat Manager network requirements.

-Many appliactions terminate Secure Socket Layer (SSL) and Transport Layer Security (TLS) at the network edge with a load-balancer or web application firewall.
+Many applications terminate Secure Socket Layer (SSL) and Transport Layer Security (TLS) at the network edge with a load-balancer or web application firewall.
 If your application uses end-to-end encryption, see the Rackspace PDR SSL decryption guide.

 Individual PDR agents are deployed and maintained by the Rackspace PDR team.
-However, we do have base requirements that must be met to ensure that our automated deployment system and PDR support team can access your instances to deploy or troublshoot agents and systems.
+However, we do have base requirements that must be met to ensure that our automated deployment system and PDR support team can access your instances to deploy or troubleshoot agents and systems.